pharo-open-documentation/pharo-wiki/General/Vocabulary.md

 ## Class-side

 ## Dispatch
+Dispatch is a technique used in object-oriented programming to delegate behavior using polymorphism.
+The goal is to define a concept that will changed depending on the context.
+For example we can have an application with commands.
+When we need to execute the command, instead of creating a switch/case, each object will implément their own behavior on a method of the same name and we just need to call this method.

 ## DoesNotUnderstand (DNU)
 This name is used to designate the error that arise when a message is sent to an object but this object does not understand it.
 It also happen that people use the "DNU" shortcut.